simon-glitch/simon-glitch.github.io/My_Way_of_Life/diary/Jan_17.md

 # Being a programmer
 You know, being a programmer, I have become kind of obsessed over certain terms, like "function".
 I use it all the time and know exactly what it means, but most people almost never use it.
 To be honest I am amazed (no, baffled and confused) that most people don't use it in their standard vernacular (which means "everyday casual vocabulary").

+# Random Twitching?
+Sometimes, I get this random vibration in my penis.
+It's an actual vibration.
+I think it happens when the prostrate does a random twitch.
+It's quite intense but lasts for a little less than a second.
+I tried googling this, and all I got was that apparently muscles randomly twitch sometimes.
+I am very sure that it's the muscles of the prostrate area randomly pulsing (spasming) just once or twice (keep in mind: an individual muscle spasm lasts only 1/2 of a second).